chriswood/ket2/README.md

 kiteeatingtree.org is a website I'm getting going to share things with family and friends and allow them to do the same.

-TODO: (not prioritized, X = done)
-GET RID OF CDN if I'm going to use font awesome.
-WAY too slow view past/all posts (currently just last 10) take special feedback posts
+TODO: (not prioritized, X = done) view past/all posts (currently just last 10) take special feedback posts
 Add /feedback view listing all feedback posts
-Add growl type notifications, or something add delete button to post for post owner display posts per user let user edit his posts implement picture sharing add password edit feature add send someone a private message add send a request to admin add email user/users feature
+Add growl type notifications, or something display posts per user let user edit his posts implement picture sharing add password edit feature add send someone a private message add send a request to admin add email user/users feature
 AVATARS!!!
 add "conversations" or replies to posts ot something probably better add tests, even though it is "just" a website :) move anonymous check to decorator ro something
 Have homepage display list of who is logged in

+X - GET RID OF CDN if I'm going to use font awesome.
+WAY too slow X - add delete button to post for post owner
 X - Revisit "logged in as" thing
 X- add admin section with view/edit users function
 X - write bash script to rsync with server and touch wsgi file X- implement posts
 X - display all posts
 X- round off post corners or something it's tacky
 X - add information section/"coming soon"
 X - make user form error display not jump to top on error X - Handle login/session
 X - add validated user to session
 X - check for validated user